-If the breach is classified as an adverse effect then the chief executive must promptly inform Ofqual (and/or other regulators, as required) in accordance with our procedure for dealing with adverse effects.
+If the breach is classified as a potential or actual adverse effect then the head of awarding must promptly inform Ofqual (and/or other regulators, as required) in accordance with our procedure for dealing with adverse effects.
 In doing so they will inform the regulator(s) of the reasonable steps that we have taken or intend to take to prevent, correct or mitigate the adverse effect, including a detail of any reviews we are/will carry out.